Kandawgyi Lake

-Kandawgyi Lake (ကန်တော်ကြီး /my/; lit. 'great royal lake'), is one of two major lakes in Yangon, Myanmar.
-Located east of the Shwedagon Pagoda, the lake is artificial; water from Inya Lake is channelled through a series of pipes to Kandawgyi Lake.
+Kandawgyi Lake (ကန်တော်ကြီး /my/; lit. 'great royal lake') is one of two major lakes in Yangon, Myanmar.
+Located east of the Shwedagon Pagoda, the lake is artificial; water from Inya Lake is channeled through a series of pipes to Kandawgyi Lake.
 It was created to provide a clean water supply to the city during the British colonial administration.
 It is approximately 3 mi in circumference, and has a depth of 20-45 in.

-The 150 acre lake is surrounded by the 110 acre Kandawgyi Nature Park, the 69.25 acre Yangon Zoological Gardens, which consists of a zoo, an aquarium and an amusement park, and Bogyoke Aung San Park.
+The 150 acre lake is surrounded by the 110 acre Kandawgyi Nature Park, Bogyoke Aung San Park, and the 69.25 acre Yangon Zoological Gardens, which consists of a zoo, an aquarium and an amusement park.
 In 2012, the park hosted Ice Wonderland.

 The lake itself is bounded by Natmauk Street to its north and east, Bahan Street to its west, and Kanyeiktha Street to its south.
 The lake used to be the site of the Rangoon Rowing Club turned Kandawgyi Palace Hotel, which was gutted by a fire in 2017.
-Along the eastern shorelines of the lake is the famous Karaweik, a concrete replica of a Burmese royal barge built in 1972.
+Along the eastern shore of the lake is the famous Karaweik, a concrete replica of a Burmese royal barge built in 1972.
 It houses a buffet restaurant today.

-On 15 April 2010, three bombs exploded in a road near to the lake in the afternoon during the Burmese New Year festival; 10 people were killed and 178 injured.
+On 15 April 2010, during the Burmese New Year festival, three bombs exploded on a road near the lake; 10 people were killed and 178 injured.

 The Karaweik is a famous icon along Kandawgyi Lake's shores.